mui/mui-x/docs/data/data-grid/server-side-data/lazy-loading.md

 While user is scrolling through the grid, rendering context changes and the Data Grid tries to fill in any missing rows by making a new server request.
 The Data Grid throttles new data fetches on the rendering context change to avoid doing unnecessary requests.
-The default throttle time is 500 milliseconds, use `lazyLoadingRequestThrottleMs` prop to customize it, as the following example demonstrates.
+The default throttle time is 500 milliseconds, use `unstable_lazyLoadingRequestThrottleMs` prop to customize it, as the following example demonstrates.

 {{"demo": "ServerSideLazyLoadingRequestThrottle.js", "bg": "inline"}}